 In this article, I’m going to go over the challenges you will face as a foreigner exploring the Lijiang Old Town, the tools you will want to have in your belt before you get there, the layout of the streets and landmarks, and general tips for which areas are worth visiting, which places you can skip, and how to make discoveries of your own.
 Plus, I’ll share some pretty pictures.

 By the way, this article contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help pay for our travels and this website.
-If you would like to learn more about our efforts and progress monetizing this travel blog, check out our monthly report, Operation Digital Nomad.

 How to Navigate the Lijiang Old Town (Without Getting Lost)